-Our audit committee consists of Asaf Shinar, along with our two external directors, Glenn Muir and Dr. John William Poduska.
-Glenn Muir serves as the chair of the audit committee.
+Following the listing of our ordinary shares on the Nasdaq Global Market, our audit committee will consist of Asaf Shinar, along with our two external directors, Glenn Muir and Dr. John William Poduska.
+Glenn Muir will serve as the chair of the audit committee.